Short description of the article

 3. Key Performance Indicators

 What should the users reach with help of your app?
 Is there a demand for this product or service?
 One of the minimum viable product examples is Bla Bla Car: its primary goal is to allow people to save money when going by car.
 Started as a MVP the app became very popular among people all around the world.
 Remember that you make assumptions and try to find out if your ideas work.
 Define the Key Performance Indicators on which you’ll learn the position and interest of users to some features, design, suggestions.

 In each product, there are the most important features and features with lower priority.
 MVP template should contain the most important ones but slowly it should get more and more features.
 The MVP concept should include such features as “must-have”, then “nice-to-have” and after that "not-that-important" features.
 Clarify them for yourself and for your developers when creating the MVP.
 If the first features are implemented and the users give feedback you can go to the second stage.
 Remember that the primary product shouldn’t look ugly and uncomfortable, because it has to provide a good first impression and to appeal users.

 5. Testing stage

 After completing development the product should be tested.
 Surely you heard about alpha and beta testing.
 Alpha testing is usually made by the limited audience.
-After that, the beta testing follows and here many users can take part.
-In both stages you’ll get feedback, find out problems and advantages of your product.
+After that, the beta testing follows and here many users can take participation.
+In both cases you’ll get feedback, find out problems and advantages of your product.
 Step by step you will add new features to your MVP and the startup will turn into a full-fledged project.

 It has a big advantage comparing to the full product.
-First, the owner doesn’t know if his idea works.
+First of all, the owner doesn’t know if his idea works.
 That’s why he isn’t going to invest much money in it.
 But while users are testing your MVP, they can prove or disprove your assumptions.
 Define the Key Performance Indicators according to which you can validate your ideas, correct development direction of the MVP and only then, launch the full-fledged product.